ATTORNEY & CO-FOUNDER

-Before joining Haratz & Stubbe, Ms. Stubbe was an attorney at Florida Immigrant Advocacy Center (FIAC), now Americans for Immigrant Justice, a Miami-based non-governmental organization.
-At FIAC, Ms. Stubbe provided legal representation and training in immigration matters through FIAC’s Lucha: A Women’s Legal Project, where she represented immigrant victims of domestic violence, sexual assault, violent crimes, human trafficking, and other abuses.
+Vivianna did her undergraduate studies at Boston College and studied law at Fordham University Law School in New York.
+She has been a member of the Florida Bar since 2003.
+Prior to joining Haratz & Stubbe, Vivianna was an attorney at the Florida Immigrant Advocacy Center (FIAC), now Americans for Immigrant Justice, a Miami-based nongovernmental organization.
+At FIAC, she provided legal representation and trainings through the Lucha Project, where she represented immigrant victims of domestic violence, sexual assault, violent crimes, human trafficking, and other abuses.